Tosiekdev/WildlifeSimulation/README.md

-# WildlifeSimulation
+# Wildlife Simulation
-Wildlife simulation which aims to mimic real-world scenario.
+Wildlife simulation which aims to mimic real-world scenarios.